chrisfonte/stream-metadata-monitor/README.md

 - 🔄 Automatic reconnection to streams
 - 🎛️ Configurable via command-line arguments
 - 📝 In-JSON event history: last 10 events (songs/ads) stored in the main JSON file
+- 🎵 Robust extraction and display of audio properties (codec, bitrate, sample rate, channels)
+- 💾 Audio properties persist across restarts and are always displayed as "last known" if not currently available
+- 🗂️ JSON structure is designed for easy integration and historical tracking

 ## Usage